 A brain (cerebral) aneurysm is a bulging, weak area in the wall of an artery that supplies blood to the brain.
-In some cases, a brain aneurysm may cause no symptoms and go unnoticed; in other cases, the brain aneurysm ruptures, releasing blood into the skull and causing a stroke.
+In some cases, a brain aneurysm may cause no symptoms and go unnoticed.
+In other cases, the brain aneurysm ruptures.
+This releases blood into the skull and causes a stroke.

 When a brain aneurysm ruptures, the result is called a subarachnoid hemorrhage.
 Depending on the severity of the hemorrhage, brain damage or death may result.